Maruti grand vitara Delta user review: Should you buy?

 Since the Grand Vitara is naturally aspirated and doesn’t have a turbo, you do feel the lack of that immediate punch in acceleration, especially when driving on highways.
 It’s something I noticed the first time I drove a Ford EcoSport, and that’s when I realized how much of a difference a turbo engine can make.
 The extra boost you get with a turbo is great for quicker overtakes and more responsive acceleration, especially on highways.
 However, this comes at the cost of fuel economy, which is something I personally prefer to avoid.

 I have friends who own the Hyundai Creta, and its boot space is quite generous at 433 liters.
-In comparison, the Maruti Suzuki Grand Vitara offers a boot space of 373 liters.
-This 60-liter difference is roughly equivalent to one medium-sized suitcase or a couple of duffel bags.
-Interestingly, both vehicles have similar overall lengths, with the Creta measuring 4,303 mm and the Grand Vitara at 4,345 mm.
-I think space management could be more better in grand Vitara.
+In comparison, the Maruti Suzuki Grand Vitara offers only 373 liters.
+This 60-liter gap is roughly the size of a medium suitcase or a couple of duffel bags—enough to make a noticeable difference during road trips or grocery runs.
+What’s intriguing is that both cars are almost identical in length; the Creta measures 4,303 mm, while the Grand Vitara stretches slightly longer at 4,345 mm.
+This raises a question about space management in the Grand Vitara—it feels like Maruti could have optimized it better to make full use of its dimensions.

 Should you buy Grand Vitara Delta